bot-app/trading/docs/faq.md

 Example: 4% profit 650 times vs 0,3% profit a trade 10000 times in a year.
 If we assume you set the --timerange to 365 days.

 Example:
-`freqtrade --config config.json --strategy SampleStrategy --hyperopt SampleHyperopt -e 1000 --timerange 20190601-20200601`
+`trading --config config.json --strategy SampleStrategy --hyperopt SampleHyperopt -e 1000 --timerange 20190601-20200601`

 ## Edge module

 ### Edge implements interesting approach for controlling position size, is there any theory behind it?

-The Edge module is mostly a result of brainstorming of [@mishaker](https://github.com/mishaker) and [@creslinux](https://github.com/creslinux) freqtrade team members.
+The Edge module is mostly a result of brainstorming of [@mishaker](https://github.com/mishaker) and [@creslinux](https://github.com/creslinux) trading team members.

 You can find further info on expectancy, win rate, risk management and position size in the following sources: